ColinDabritz/WordFind/README.md

 P R S T N C Y K H C O D E G N
 ```

-as a multidimensional array of strings

-and find all the words in a dictionary, such as:
+as am array of strings and find all the words in a dictionary, such as:

 ```
 BLOCK